Ridwanabdusalam/flare_test/README.md

 ## Analysis Workflow

-After capture the pipeline defaults to running analysis on the resulting run folder.
-The analysis stages live under `flare_automation.analysis` and currently
+After capture the pipeline defaults to running analysis on the resulting run folder using automated ROI detection.
+The analysis stages live under `flare_automation.analysis` and currently perform:
-perform:

-1. **Interactive ROI selection** – Matplotlib opens a window showing a RAW16 frame.
-Left-click to add ROIs, right-click (or middle-click) to remove the last ROI, then close the window when satisfied.
-The chosen ROIs are persisted to `<run>/rois.json`.
+1. **Automated ROI selection** – A representative RAW16 frame is scanned to find the dark chart region and place a ROI automatically.
+The ROI is saved to `<run>/rois.json` and a preview PNG is generated for verification.
+If you prefer to click ROIs manually, pass `--interactive-roi` to `flare_capture.py` (or construct `AnalysisConfig(auto_roi=False)`) to open the interactive Matplotlib selector instead.
 2. **ROI verification rendering** – For each capture group a PNG is written to `<run>/roi_verification/` showing the original frame next to a version with the ROIs zeroed out.